rahil627/my-programming-stuff/langs/programming-languages.md

 ## notes
-although having Ruby for scripting, Crystal for native, Elixer for server-side sounds like kick-ass dream combo as they all share similar syntax across--all Ruby influenced--, however, unfortunately, they would'nt share a single library :(.
+although having Ruby for scripting, Crystal for native, Elixir for server-side sounds like kick-ass dream combo as they all share similar syntax across--all Ruby influenced--, however, unfortunately, they would'nt share a single library :(.
 There is seemimgly zero interoprability between them (Elixer can work with Erlang, Crystal has good C api and can maybe use Ruby as a scripting languages (via Anyolite lib), and Ruby's default implementation is C (though, it probably has the most implementation of all langauges).
 Thus, its better to just stick with Haxe and maybe keep the original Ruby for scripting.

 it seems like Ruby is still better for general scripting.
 As for Elixer, once you include another file, you basically have to create a project for it.
 For Crystal, you must either compile it every time in order to run it (just adds a second) or save the compiled binary (i'm not sure if the eval interpreter is enough...).
 For Haxe you have all of those choices plus more (interpreter, VM bytecode, LLVM-optimized C binary), you just need to make sure you have a Main class ;).
 However, it's still nice as it contains about 80% of the same syntax as Ruby.